sisinflab/warprec/warprec/utils/README.md

 ### 🧩 Enums

-`Enums` are used throughout the framework to enforce valid values and improve readability.
+`Enums` are used throughout the framework to enforce valid input values and enhance code readability.
 Here’s an example usage:

 ```python
 from warprec.utils.enums import RatingType, Similarities